PM Modi’s communication skills have been critical in the fight against COVID-19

 New Delhi, Apr 24: Communication is key in these times and Prime Minister, Narendra Modi has got it right during his addresses to the nation.

-The lockdown was extremely important to contain the spread of coronavirus and over the past few weeks another positive trend that we have noticed is the increasing consultation between the Centre and the states, says leading political scientist, Dr. Sandeep Shastri.
+The lockdown was extremely important to contain the spread of coronavirus and over the past few weeks another positive trend that we have noticed is the increasing consultation between the Centre and the states, says leading political scientist, Dr Sandeep Shastri.

 With patience, cooperation and alertness COVID-19 pandemic will be defeated: PM Modi